madebygps/signalr-crypto-tickers-workshop/README.md

 # Serverless Crypto Tickers

-A static website with a serverless backend that provides crypto price information with 60 second updates in push and not polled.
+A static website with a serverless backend that provides crypto price information.
+The tickers update every in realtime whenever new data is made available to the database.

 This project contains two different architectures and was made to demo how to implement real-time functionality to a static site.

 View it live [here](https://cryptotickerstaticsite.z20.web.core.windows.net/)